ultra-group/isabelle-gst/README.md

 - *Combining features* to create GSTs, also as classes.
 - *Model components* that specify schematics for building models of GSTs,
 - Integration with [Lifting and Transfer](https://www21.in.tum.de/~kuncar/documents/huffman-kuncar-cpp2013.pdf)
-  for connecting a model of a GST in a type `dᵢ` to another type `dⱼ`.
+  for connecting a model of a GST in a type dᵢ to another type dⱼ.

 <!-- ## Background
 **Sets** capture the notion of a *collection of mathematical objects*.